Josip Broz Tito: Prison

 The Croatian branch of the CPY was in disarray, a situation exacerbated by the escape of the executive committee of the CPY to Vienna in Austria, from which they were directing activities.
 Over the next six months, Broz travelled several times between Zagreb, Ljubljana and Vienna, using false passports.
 In July 1934, he was blackmailed by a smuggler but pressed on across the border and was detained by the local Heimwehr, a paramilitary Home Guard.
 He used the Austrian accent he had developed during his war service to convince them that he was a wayward Austrian mountaineer, and they allowed him to proceed to Vienna.
 Once there, he contacted the General Secretary of the CPY, Milan Gorkić, who sent him to Ljubljana to arrange a secret conference of the CPY in Slovenia.
 The conference was held at the summer palace of the Roman Catholic bishop of Ljubljana, whose brother was a communist sympathiser.
 It was at this conference that Broz first met Edvard Kardelj, a young Slovene communist who had recently been released from prison.
 Broz and Kardelj subsequently became good friends, with Tito later regarding him as his most reliable deputy.
 As he was wanted by the police for failing to report to them in Kumrovec, Broz adopted various pseudonyms, including "Rudi" and "Tito".
 He used the latter as a pen name when he wrote articles for party journals in 1934, and it stuck.
 He gave no reason for choosing the name "Tito" except that it was a common nickname for men from the district where he grew up.
-Within the Comintern network, his nickname was "Walter".
+Within the Comintern network, his nickname was "Walter"; because of the obscurity of details of his life, many imaginative theories would spread about the "Tito" nickname's origin.